Zac Nearchou

 Zac Nearchou (born Reading, 16 November 2000) is an English rugby union player.

-His usual position is as a Prop and he currently plays for Premiership Rugby team Wasps.
+His usual position is as a Prop and he currently plays for Championship Rugby team Cambridge.

 In 2020-21 season, he played, on loan, with Italian Pro14 team Benetton.

 He was educated at Radley College, Oxford.

 Nearchou can also operate at hooker and has represented England at Under 18s and Under 19s levels.